The cool, crisp days of September are upon us.

 Most of the garden harvest is in and you may be thinking of putting your garden to bed for the winter.

 While it is true what you can plant this month is limited, there are still quite a few options for your fall and winter garden.

 If you are looking to plant cover crops over part of your garden, September is the time to plant alfalfa, buckwheat, hairy vetch, mustard, oats, radish, winter rye and winter wheat.

-Want to learn more about gardening year round?
-Pre-order a copy of The Complete Idiot’s Guide To Year-Round Gardening written by Delilah Smittle and Sheri Ann Richerson.
+Order a copy of The Complete Idiot’s Guide To Year-Round Gardening written by Delilah Smittle and Sheri Ann Richerson.